-OPossum Bay is a river/seaside town resting at the very tip of the South Arm Peninsula.
-For boat owners it is a short joy-ride away from the state’s capital of Hobart.
-But it is one true gem that could easily be missed, as we discovered before our permanent sea-change…
+We found Opossum Bay to be a pleasant river/seaside town resting at the very tip of the South Arm Peninsula.
+For boat owners it would be a short joy-ride from the state’s capital of Hobart.
+But we thought it was one true gem that could easily be missed.

-Originally in Tasmania for a house sitting assignment, we didn’t hear mention of the beautiful beach at Opossum Bay, so close to the capital city.
-Yet surely it’s a name you would remember?
-We almost made it once, driving east from Hobart to the small township of Lauderdale.
-But from there the winding road seems to be heading into scrubby territory with no obvious merit.
+When we were originally in Tasmania (for a house sitting assignment) we didn’t hear mention of the beautiful beach at Opossum Bay, so close to the capital city.
+Yet surely it’s a name you’d remember?
+We almost made it there once, driving east from Hobart to the small township of Lauderdale.
+But from there, the winding road seemed to be heading into scrubby territory with no obvious merit.

-South Tasmania is home to some of the coldest remote waters on the whole tour of Tasmania.
-The maps don’t identify sections where children can swim without getting hypothermia, but OPossum Bay would register if they did.
-The waters are shallow and hence marginally warmer, therefore making the calm beach ideal for young swimmers.
+Southern Tasmania boasts some of the coldest remote waters on the whole tour of Tasmania.
+The maps don’t identify sections where children can swim without getting hypothermia, but we thought Opossum Bay might register.
+The waters were shallow and hence marginally warmer, therefore making the calm beach ideal for young swimmers.

-The shoreline in OPossum Bay is scattered with social fishing boats, their “crews” eager to catch a supply of Flathead in the river or out into Storm Bay.
-Others dangle lines from the jetty hoping to land a feed of squid.
+The shoreline at Opossum Bay was scattered with social fishing boats, their crews keen to catch a supply of Flathead in the river or Storm Bay.
+Others dangled lines from the jetty hoping to land a feed of squid.

-There are convenient places to buy fish and chips for the empty handed though.
-We’ve tried the South Arm General Store (purely in the name of research!) and they supplied us with a very tasty lunch.
+There were convenient places to buy fish and chips for the empty handed though.
+We tried the South Arm General Store and they provided a very tasty lunch.
 While recommending food, we can also personally vouch for the South Arm RSL establishment.
-The venue doubles as the clubhouse for the golf course and provides family friendly, good quality meals at very reasonable prices.
+The venue doubled as the clubhouse for the golf course and provided us with a family friendly, good quality meal at a very reasonable price.

-Between the jetty and the rocks at the northern end of the town beach, there is an eclectic mix of houses.
-Some were clearly still the original weekender shacks, others were mansions several stories high.
-There was one themed as a lighthouse and another with a cottage garden, complete with umbrella and seating, all with absolute front row views of the gleaming water, where cruise ships would glide past on their way into Hobart.
+Between the jetty and the rocks (north of the town’s beach) there was an eclectic mix of houses.
+Some were clearly still the original weekender shacks; others were mansions several stories high.
+There was one themed as a lighthouse and another with a cottage garden, complete with umbrella and seating.
+All had absolute front row views of the gleaming water, where cruise ships would glide past on their way into Hobart.

-We managed to scramble along the rocks to continue exploring, and then down onto the longer stretch of beach the other side.
+We managed to scramble along the rocks to continue exploring, and then down to the longer stretch of beach opposite.
 Elevated on the edge of this solitary section was a house straight out of an American movie: think secluded, romantic, windswept setting, with the heroine alone in the attic writing a memoir.
 Divine!

-The rock pools filled with little fish and crustaceans, provided a bit more interest for the boys, and there were shells to inspect and smooth skimming rocks to fling.
-Surprisingly we came across a lifeless penguin – not certain if he was a wayward once-off, or whether there was a colony somewhere nearby.
+The rock pools filled with little fish and crustaceans and provided a bit more interest for the boys.
+There were shells to inspect and smooth skimming rocks to fling.
+Surprisingly, we came across a lifeless penguin.
+I’m not certain if he was a wayward once-off, or whether there was a colony somewhere nearby.

 All in all, a pleasant day trip from Hobart.
 Nice weather permitting: a dip, a picnic lunch and a spot of exploring.
-If that’s what you’re after, mark OPossum Bay on your own map!
+If that’s what you’re after, mark Opossum Bay on your own map and enjoy.